AI Primer – Module 1

 🎯 Key Takeaway from This Module:

-AI is not a futuristic concept — it’s already transforming industries by enhancing efficiency, automating processes and enabling smarter decision-making.
+AI is not a futuristic concept.
+It’s already transforming industries by enhancing efficiency, automating processes and enabling smarter decision-making.
 Understanding what AI is (and isn’t) is the first step toward leveraging it effectively.